top of page

 The adjective 'fraught' has its origins in Middle English and Old English, with the root word 'freoht,' meaning 'fear' or 'anxiety.'
 Over time, it evolved to encompass a broader range of meanings, including 'laden' or 'full.'
 In its current usage, 'fraught' describes a situation or experience characterized by or showing strong emotions, especially anxiety, tension, or nervousness.
 Its etymology reflects the idea of a situation being laden or filled with emotional weight, as if it is burdened by the intensity of the feelings it elicits.
 When something is described as 'fraught,' it underscores the presence of heightened emotional elements, making it a fitting term for situations marked by anxiety, tension, or unease.

-Quiz: Find the meaning of fraught
+Find the correct meaning of the adjective fraught:

 Try Again!